dward2/BME547/Lectures/variable_scope.md

 The global name_list is ['Ape', 'Bonobo', 'Chimp', 'Zebra']
 ```

-In this code, when line 4 is executed, a mutable variable that already exists
+In this code, when line 4 is executed by the Python interpreter, it is not
-in a memory location is being modified.
-This is not assigning a new memory
-location and so is not creating a *local* variable.
-Therefore, the *global*
-variable can be used and modified.
+creating and assigning a new variable.
+Rather, it is modifying an existing
+variable.
+So, the interpreter first looks to see if there is a local variable
+called `name_list`.
+Since there is not, it then looks for and finds the
+global `name_list` variable and makes a change to it.

 Other mutable variable types, such as dictionary and classes, will work the
 same way.
 As long as you are not creating a new instance of that data type,
-you can modify the existing data type without the need of the `global` keyword.
+you can modify the existing variable without the need of the `global` keyword.

+In these cases, it is still okay to use the `global` variable if you like to
+make it even more clear that you are using the *global* variable.

 ## References